melnik88/maps/README.md

-#Maps -a little angularjs game
+#Maps.
+A Little Angularjs Game

-'Maps' is my first work with angular js.
-I hope that i can finish this work till the end.
+LAG 'Maps' is my first work with angular js.
+I hope that i can finish it till the end.
 Please good luck me:)